How do I avoid the long point-in-time recovery period of my Amazon RDS for MySQL instance?

 To avoid a long PITR period, use the following best practices:

-• Create a disaster recovery strategy.
+• Implement a disaster recovery strategy.

 • If you don't need a specific binlog format, then use the MIXED logging format.
 When you use mixed logging, statement-based logging is used by default and the logging mode switches automatically to row-based.
 Automatic switching helps to reduce binlog sizes.
 For more information, see Binary logging formats on the MySQL website.